Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now, we are going to create a public interface where multiple classes will be able to share common tropes, such as in this case, anything under the Playerhealth script will be following the protocols created in the interface, which in this scenario means that damage is given to things with health.
+* Now, we are going to create a `public interface` where multiple classes will be able to share common tropes, such as in this case, anything under the `Playerhealth script` will be following the protocols created in the `interface`, which in this scenario means that damage is given to things with health.

 ```C#
 // interface is a set of methods that will target class will implement